AndreMuhamed/DC-Game_Quest/README.md

     - Function arguments:
       - `ctx`: Object of interaction with the command (interaction) from the `disnake` library, containing information about the command.
       - `channel`: Text channel object (`disnake.TextChannel`) to which the message will be sent.
-      - `message': A string containing the text of the message.
+      - `message`: A string containing the text of the message.
     - Actions of the function:
-      - Using the ``channel.send()'' method, sends a message to the specified channel.
+      - Using the ``channel.send()`` method, sends a message to the specified channel.
       - Sends a reply message with confirmation of successful sending.

 19. Function `untegratsiyu_kanal(ctx: disnake.ApplicationCommandInteraction, channel: disnake.TextChannel, color: str, link_to_photo: str, message: str, upper_message: str = "<@&990306177617395713>, we have Game Room teams: Game news, available significant updates we'd like to share")`: